A RETIRED policeman in Thornbury has written a humorous and moving memoir documenting his life in Gloucestershire.

 My Life, From War Time to Spare Time - a Local History charts Clive Washbourne’s experiences in the police force, as a family man and organising youth clubs across the area.

 Mr Washbourne, 71, took early retirement in 1997 due to ill health, and has been making notes on his life ever since.
-He initially decided to write his life story for his daughters, Caroline, 44, and Vivienne, 42.
+He initially decided to write his life story for his daughters, Caroline, 44,

 "I put all the experiences on my computer, simply for the benefit of my children," he said.
 "That’s what started it, basically as a family history."